 Pour in 4 cups of water along with the lentils.
 Bring to a boil, then reduce to a simmer and cook for 20 minutes, stirring occasionally.

 Add the rest of the ghee to a large skillet over medium-high heat.
-Toss in the mustard seeds, cumin seeds, and chilies.
+Toss in the mustard seeds, cumin seeds, and chiles.
 Cook, stirring occasionally for about 2 minutes.
-Ladle some of the lentils into a bowl and pour some of the ghee and chili mixture on top.
+Ladle some of the lentils into a bowl and pour some of the ghee and chile mixture on top.